HerveAbdi/R4SPISE2018/README.md

 *MCA with supplementary observations:*

-Analysis of a survey about fermentation answered by 373 participants (220 French and 183 Vietnamese).
+Analysis of a survey about attitudes towards fermented food answered by 373 participants (220 French and 183 Vietnamese).
 In addition, 30 participants from the SPISE2018 advanced workshop answered the questionnaire and are considered as supplementary observations.

 ### multiculturalSortingSpices